Jbudnick/Bigfoot_Sightings_Case_Study_Public/README.md

 ### Topics & Features

+Times and Conditions were grouped together in the database, so all values were unique.
+NMF was used to classify the words used into topics and this was used to determine the time of day or weather condition of when the sightings occurred.

 |   Topic # | Word #0   | Word #1   | Word #2   | Word #3   | Word #4   | Word #5       | Word #6   | Word #7   |
 |-----------|-----------|-----------|-----------|-----------|-----------|---------------|-----------|-----------|
 |         0 | night     | late      | moon      | cool      | midnight  | summer        | 11pm      | clear     |